 If having local branches is important to you, there are more than 4,800 branches nationwide.
 The Chase Business Complete bank account lets you manage your cash in- and outflows, and with the QuickAccept app, you can accept payments on your phone and online.

-Another traditional bank option to consider is Bank of America with its Business Advantage accounts.
+Another traditional bank option to consider is Bank of America.
 If you’re also looking for business services like loans or business credit cards, Bank of America can provide those too.

 If you like the idea of doing your business online (or through a mobile app) and earning 1% interest, check out Bluevine.
 There’s no monthly service fee, unlimited transactions, and the company also offers small business loans and lines of credit.